UEFA.com works better on other browsers

 UEFA Women's Futsal EURO 2027 dates and format

-Two rounds of mini-tournaments and a play-off will produce seven teams to join Croatia in the expanded eight-nations finals in March 2027.
+Two rounds of mini-tournaments and a play-off will decide which seven teams join Croatia in the expanded eight-nations finals in March 2027.

 The UEFA European Women's Futsal Championship has a new format for its fourth edition having switched from a biennial four-team final tournament to an eight-nation event held every four years.

-Qualifying for UEFA Women's Futsal EURO 2027 will be in three stages: main round, elite round and play-off.
+Qualifying for UEFA Women's Futsal EURO 2027 is in three stages: main round, elite round and play-off.
 Croatia automatically qualify for the final tournament at Arena Gradski Vrt in Osijek as hosts.

 The qualifying draw on Friday 12 December 2025 covered both the main and elite rounds.
 Of the 23 qualifying entrants, each participating association starts the competition according to the UEFA Women’s National Futsal Team Coefficient Rankings.

-The 12 lowest-ranked associations begin the competition in the main round (running from 17 to 22 March 2026) and were drawn into three groups of four teams.
-The remaining 11 enter in the elite round (running from 6 to 11 October 2026), joined by five qualifiers from the preliminary round.
+The 12 lowest-ranked associations began the competition in the main round, which ran from 18 to 21 March 2026, and played in three groups of four teams.
+The remaining 11 enter in the elite round (running from 6 to 11 October 2026), joined by the five qualifiers from the main round.

 UEFA Women's Futsal EURO 2027 calendar